DolphinWorld/udacitySelfDrivingCourse/P2/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed across different traffic signs.

-![alt text][image1]
+![alt text][histogram]

 ###Design and Test a Model Architecture